 Don't go on a job search.
 Lenders look for a consistent career history on your application forms.
 Finding a new job (especially one with a bigger salary) may not change your ability to qualify for a loan.
 But for some, changing jobs during the mortgage loan application process might raise concern and stymie your application.

-Don't move cash around or switch banks.
-Your lending institution will require you to produce recent bank statements of accounts in your name: savings, checking, money market, and other liquid assets.
-In order to detect fraud, lenders want to see a clear and consistent picture of how you earn your living and where additional wealth comes from.
-No matter the reason, moving banks or moving funds from one account to another might raise a red flag with the lender and impede your approval process.
+Don't take your accounts to a new bank or move around your money.
+Your lending institution will ask for recent bank statements on all of your accounts: savings, checking, money market, and other assets.
+In order to detect fraud, lenders require a clear and consistent picture of how you earn your money and where additional money comes from.
+No matter the reason, switching banks or transferring funds can raise a red flag with the lender and impede your loan process.

 Don't give your FSBO (for sale by owner) seller a "good faith" deposit, cash in hand.
 As a rule, your good faith deposit belongs to you, not the seller up until the deal closes.
 Although your FSBO seller might not know this, your earnest money must be used for your closing expenses.
 We recommend that you put the money into a trust account, or get an attorney to hold it until the deal closes.
 Your purchase agreement should document to whom the money goes if the home purchase falls through.

 America's Home Loans can walk you through the pitfalls of getting a mortgage.
 Give us a call at 701.222.0100.